 In addition to determining the defendant’s ability to pay damages, if your damage claims are too speculative and would require guessing by the court, you still may not receive proper compensation.
-If you would like to file a claim, speak with an attorney who can help determine the value of your damages and the chance of recovery.
+If you would like to file a claim or lawsuit, speak with an attorney who can help determine the value of your damages and the chance of recovery.

 HINT: A defendant with more than adequate ability to pay damages is said to have “deep pockets.”